arowland900/sei-hobbies/README.md

 -

-## Below are Screenshots of the working application:
+## Below are Screenshots of the working application

     ![index.ejs with no hobbies](public/images/img1.png)
     ![index.ejs with hobbies](public/images/img2.png)